Ad

 The Viksit Krishi Sankalp Abhiyan is a unique step forward that combines the efforts of scientists, government officers, and farmers.
 It promises to make Indian agriculture more modern, efficient, and farmer-friendly.
 With direct communication and on-ground support, the campaign is expected to bring a positive transformation in farming practices across India.

-Read Full NewsSonalika Achieves Record Q1 Sales with 43,603 Tractors in Apr-Jun 2025
+Read Full NewsSonalika Achieves Record 1,80,504 Tractor Sales in FY’26, Sets New Benchmark in Industry

 Read Full NewsAd